louisitvn/slate/source/index.html.md

 # Introduction

-Welcome to **Emotsy Visual Web Builder 6.0** (here-in-after referred to as Emotsy Builder), the most powerful HTML web designer tool.
-Emotsy Builder is the easiest, quickest way to design elegant, mobile responsive HTML pages and emails for your business.
+Welcome to **BuilderJS 6.0**, the most powerful HTML web designer tool.
+BuilderJS is the easiest, quickest way to design elegant, mobile responsive HTML pages and emails for your business.

-Emotsy Builder is built using pure JavaScript and HTML, making it easy to integrate with any web application, regardless of the server-side programming language (e.g., Java, .NET, PHP, Ruby on Rails, Python, etc.).
+BuilderJS is built using pure JavaScript and HTML, making it easy to integrate with any web application, regardless of the server-side programming language (e.g., Java, .NET, PHP, Ruby on Rails, Python, etc.).

-Emotsy Builder is fully customizable and designed for flexible integration scenarios.
+BuilderJS is fully customizable and designed for flexible integration scenarios.
 You can use it as a standalone application or embed it into your own web app, interacting with it through its simple and easy API.
-Emotsy Builder has been choosen by many popular frameworks as their HTML designer on the web UI.
+BuilderJS has been choosen by many popular frameworks as their HTML designer on the web UI.

 Details of all available API methods are explained throughout this documentation.

 # System requirements

-Emotsy Builder runs in a web browser and interacts with server-side scripts through standard AJAX requests and JavaScript methods that are supported by all modern browsers.
-That means Emotsy Builder can run on virtually any browser, including but not limited to:
+BuilderJS runs in a web browser and interacts with server-side scripts through standard AJAX requests and JavaScript methods that are supported by all modern browsers.
+That means BuilderJS can run on virtually any browser, including but not limited to:

 * Google Chrome
 * Mozilla Firefox